The first things that come to mind about Barcelona are the bluest of blue skies, a stylish Mediterranean vibe, beaches, and scrumptious cuisine.

 The W Hotels keep showing up on our radar for various reasons, and this time we have to give them props for scoring this incredible beachfront cornerstone along the Barceloneta boardwalk.

 The W never disappoints when it comes to grandiose in style and location, as seen in the W in Austin, Texas.
-This W is perched on a jetty overlooking the Mediterranean Sea, making this luxury hotel in Barcelona to shine brightly as an architectural wonder in its own right.
+This W is perched on a jetty overlooking the Mediterranean Sea, making this luxury hotel in Barcelona shine brightly as an architectural wonder in its own right.

 Designed by world-renowned architect Ricardo Bofill, W Barcelona is just as much a spectacular statement from the outside as it is from the inside.